-Only the team captain has the right to speak to the referees, but he is also obliged to assist them.
+2) Only the team captain is entitled to speak to the referees.
+He is also obliged to assist them.
 When the team captain speaks to the referees, this shall be done according to set conditions.
 A penalized team captain loses his right to speak to the referees, unless he is addressed by them, and, except when the team staff requests a time out, the team has no possibility to communicate with the referees.
+If considered necessary by the referees discussions shall be taken in the corridors and not in the rink and never inside the referees' dressing room.